 Lowest Net Prices

 To find net prices, the NCES subtracts the average financial aid received by full-time undergraduates from the total cost of attendance.
-Five non-specialty private schools had net costs below $15,000 for 2014-2015.
+Four non-specialty private schools had net costs below $18,000 for 2018-2019.
 Three of those institutions are located in Jacksonville.

 Highest Graduation Rates

 To find graduation rate percentages, the NCES uses the total number of full-time undergraduates who finish their studies within 150% of the typical amount of time.
-Three non-specialty private schools had rates higher than 70% for students starting in the autumn of 2009.
+Two non-specialty private schools had rates higher than 70% for students starting in the autumn of 2013.
 They are located in the cities of Coral Gables, Leesburg, and Winter Park.

 For those seeking a private not-for-profit university in the state of Florida, there are numerous options if you want to study in schools in or near a major city, as well as institutions with low costs, high graduation rates, and large student populations.